FabianAltekrueger/patchNR/README.md

 # PatchNR: Learning from Small Data by Patch Normalizing Flow Regularization

-This code belongs to the paper [1].
+This code belongs to the paper [1] available at https://arxiv.org/abs/2205.12021.
 Please cite the paper, if you use this code.

-The paper [1] is available at...

 The repository contains an implementation of patchNRs and cPatchNRs as introduced in [1].
 It contains scripts for reproducing the numerical example Superresolution in Section 5.1, CT imaging in Section 5.2 and Deblurring in Section 5.3.

 The folder `input_imgs` contains the images for learn the patchNR and cPatchNR, a validation image and the test image illustrated in the paper.

-For questions and bug reports, please contact Fabian Altekrueger (fabian.altekrueger@hu-berlin.de), Alexander Denker (adenker@uni-bremen.de) or Paul Hagemann (hagemann@math.tu-berlin.de).
+For questions and bug reports, please contact Fabian Altekrüger (fabian.altekrueger@hu-berlin.de), Alexander Denker (adenker@uni-bremen.de) or Paul Hagemann (hagemann@math.tu-berlin.de).

 ## CONTENTS